 Our three panelists consisted of a physical therapist specializing in pelvic floor function, a dietitian who works with anal cancer thrivers, and the lead in a dive clinic where thrivers receive hyperbaric oxygen therapy.
 These three panelists discussed the side effects often experienced as a result of anal cancer treatment and how to manage them using various interventions.
 Here are their titles and institutions: Allison Romero, PT, DPT (Pelvic Health and Rehabilitation Center), Eric Hexdall, RN, ACHRN, Clinical Director, Duke Dive Medicine (Duke Center for Hyperbaric Medicine and Environmental Physiology), Melanie Cardoso, RD, CSO, CDN, Outpatient Clinical Dietitian (Memorial Sloan Kettering Cancer Center).
 They also provided helpful links (see below) for thrivers to access the interventions they discussed.

 After the panelists finished their discussions, we opened up the event to a live Q&A where thrivers were able to ask the panelists questions via our Google + page and e-mail and receive responses in real time.
-The video will remain on our Google+ page and YouTube channel indefinitely.
+The video will remain on our YouTube channel indefinitely.

 We look forward to hearing from you!